apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 # Android Installation Guide

-This guide shows how to set up your SDK development environment to deploy Cordova apps for Android devices.
-See the following for more detailed platform-specific information:
+This section shows how to set up your SDK environment to deploy Cordova apps for Android devices.
+You need to install the Android SDK regardless of whether you want to use the cross-platform Cordova CLI for development, or a narrower set of platform-centered command-line tools.
+For a comparison of the two development paths, see the Overview.
+For details on each, see The Command-Line Interface and the Android Development Guide.

-* Android Development Guide
-* Android Configuration
-* Android WebViews
-* Android Plugins
-* Upgrading Android

-The command-line tools above refer to versions prior to Cordova 3.0.
-See The Command-line Interface for information about the current interface.

 ## Requirements and Support